Support us! When you buy through links on this post, we may earn a small affiliate commission, that no extra cost to you. Learn More

 Some cats prefer wet food, while others prefer dry food.
 Ultimately, it is up to the owner to decide what is best for their cat’s health.

 There are benefits and drawbacks to both wet and dry food.
 Wet food generally contains more moisture, which can be beneficial for cats that are prone to dehydration.
-Dry food, on the other hand, is typically higher in calories and may help cats maintain a healthy weight.

 What is the water content of wet cat food?